minibolt-guide/minibolt/guide/lightning/lightning-client.md

 🔍 *This is a standard configuration.
 Check the official LND [sample-lnd.conf](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf){:target="_blank"} with all possible options, and visit the [Lightning Node Management](https://www.lightningnode.info/){:target="_blank"} site by Openoms to learn more.*

-### Autostart on boot

-Now, let's set up LND to start automatically on system startup.

-* Exit the second "lnd" user session back to "admin"
+* Exit "lnd" user session to return to "admin" user session

   ```sh
   $ exit
   ```

+### Autostart on boot

+Now, let's set up LND to start automatically on system startup.

-* Create LND systemd unit with the following content.
+* As user `admin`, create LND systemd unit with the following content.
 Save and exit.

   ```sh
   $ sudo nano /etc/systemd/system/lnd.service